manojkiraneda/manojkiraneda.github.io/_posts/2023-12-31-kgdb-OpenBMC-kernel.md

 It enables full control over kernel execution on target, including memory read and write, step-by-step execution and even breakpoints in interrupt handler.

-In my case , i have small laptop(`/dev/ttyUSB1`) connected to the serial console of the BMC(`/dev/ttyS0`),so that would be my `Host`(as per the above picture) and BMC is my `Target`.
+In my case , I have small laptop(`/dev/ttyUSB1`) connected to the serial console of the BMC(`/dev/ttyS0`),so that would be my `Host`(as per the above picture) and BMC is my `Target`.